hawkins/Shawk/README.md

 # <img src="https://raw.githubusercontent.com/hawkins/shawk/master/shawk.png" width="64" height="64"</img> Shawk - Free SMS with Python using SMTP and IMAP

-A python `smtplib` and `imapclient` wrapper to send and receive SMS messages through SMS gateways with a Gmail login.
+A Python `smtplib` and `imapclient` wrapper to send and receive SMS messages through SMS gateways with a Gmail login.
-Perfect for Internet of Things projects that use a Raspberry Pi to text you!
+Perfect for Internet of Things projects that use a Raspberry Pi to text you.

 ##### Disclaimer